Video Game Examples:

 - There are still some items that can be permanently missable, particularly optional items, if they are not picked up as soon as they are available.
 Examples include the torch from MGS3 (find in the cave before The Pain boss battle or never again) and AKS-74u silencer in MGS2.
 Neither are overly necessary and both actually require more effort than just leaving them, but for 100% completion...

 - Metal Gear Solid The Twin Snakes has a silenced, tranquilizer-shooting M9.
-On nearly all difficulty levels, it's hidden somewhere in the Cave area.
-The cargo elevator at the back of the Cave is a one-way trip.
+On the lower difficulty levels, it's stored in one of the lockers in the opening docks area.
+The cargo elevator at the back of the docks is a one-way trip.

 - In Metal Gear Solid: VR Missions, if the player completes all the training missions, the game will show a concept artwork of Metal Gear RAY from the then-upcoming Metal Gear Solid 2.
 However, there's no way to view picture again once the data has been saved.